 Don’t be surprised if you see a moose or three, and don’t approach them!
 I was using a telephoto lens for this picture and was a little spooked when the younger one looked as if he noticed me.

-I’m pretty sure that’s just about where I turned around, at about mile 7.
-And remember, what goes up, must also go down:
+I turned around just past the moose sighting, at about mile 7.
+Remember, what goes up, must also go down: